Hexcell/HXMK/README.md

  - `always`, always execute the rule.
  - `dependencies`, execute it if one or more dependency did something, eg. its commands were executed.
  - `not_found`, execute when a specific path is not found (file or folder).
 An additional parameter `dest` is required. `dest` can be a `str`, `list`, or a `tuple`.
  - `changed`, cache a file or list of files.
-Execute when either any of the specified files is not found in the cache or when any of the files have been changed.
+Execute when either any of the specified files is not found in the cache or when any of those files have been changed.
 An additional parameter `path` is required. `path` can be a `str`, `list`, or a `tuple`

 If `not_found` is used, the rule will assume that you are going to create the specified path.
 If that path is not found after the Rule was executed, a warning will be shown.